googleapis/google-cloud-cpp/google/cloud/containeranalysis/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Container Analysis API][cloud-service-docs].
-An implementation of the [Grafeas API](https://grafeas.io), which stores, and enables querying and retrieval of critical metadata about all of your software artifacts.
+This directory contains an idiomatic C++ client library for the [Container Analysis API][cloud-service-docs], an implementation of the [Grafeas API](https://grafeas.io), which stores, and enables querying and retrieval of critical metadata about all of your software artifacts.